seanbreckenridge/on_machine/README.md

 By default, this uses '%o_%d_%h'
 ```

-### `match `
+### match

 This can be thought of as an alternative to the above, its a different way to figure out what code to run on different machines, by placing scripts in a particular directory structure

 You can manually do case/regex statements in bash (and often that is enough), but in some cases that can become complicated.
-For example, I use this for my [background processes](https://github.com/seanbreckenridge/bgproc), as I organize each job as a small bash script.
-To figure out which bash scripts to run, I organize my scripts into a directory like:
+I use this match [background processes](https://github.com/seanbreckenridge/bgproc) scripts on different machines -- to figure out which bash scripts to run.
+Those are organized like:

 ```
 matching_examples/dir_based